redouard2/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed and exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In this project's "BEFORE" Stage, a virtual environment was deployed and exposed to the public Internet for threat actors to discover and attempt to break into the machine.
+This aimed to analyze these actors' attack patterns by attracting them to vulnerable-looking machines.
+With this plan in mind, I created a Windows virtual machine hosting a SQL database as well as a Linux server to deploy openly.
+I had both of the VM's network security groups (NSGs) configurations set to "Allow All."
+To entice these attackers even further, a storage account and key vault were deployed with public endpoints visible on the open internet.
+In this stage, Microsoft Sentinel monitored the unsecured environment using logs aggregated by the Log Analytics workspace.

 ## Attack Maps Before Hardening / Security Controls
+<b>This attack map shows the traffic allowed by a Network Security Group with all traffic allowed inbound</b>
 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/228e66fc-0588-4854-a73a-4c1568c4c9ca)

+<b>This attack map shows all the attempts threat actors trying to access the Linux virtual machine via SSH</b>
 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/beb48b46-eb48-486d-9c55-129e96a2d0b6)

+<b>This attack map shows all the attempts threat actors trying to access the Microsoft SQL Database Server within the Windows virtual machine</b>
 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/36c73c5f-2c24-415d-8a2b-148e489b1625)

+<b>This attack map shows all the attempts threat actors trying to access the Windows virtual machine via RDP</b>
 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/3a4bce02-03d6-449b-bc87-d4118ea551f0)

 ## Metrics Before Hardening / Security Controls